inbo/n2khab-monitoring/functionality.md

 - aimed sample size for each evaluation cell
 - sampling design attributes, especially spatial sample sizes

-Plus the supporting functions (see [further](#intermediate)) to scale up `GRTSmaster` to make the evaluation grid and calculate the expected sample size for each evaluation cell.
+Plus the supporting functions (see [further](#intermediate)) to scale up `GRTSmaster_habitats` to make the evaluation grid and calculate the expected sample size for each evaluation cell.

 <DIV STYLE="background:#E8C3D58B;padding:10px">